-Subject to the passage of legislation, VET Student Loans will commence on 1 January 2017, replacing the current VET FEE‑HELP scheme, which will cease on 31 December 2016.
+Subject to the passage of legislation, VET Student Loans will commence on 1 January 2017, replacing the current VET FEE‑HELP scheme, which ceased on 31 December 2016.

 There are specific criteria students must meet to be eligible for a loan through VET Student Loans.
-Students must have been assessed as academically suited to undertake the eligible course and their FEE-HELP balance must be greater than zero.
-Furthermore, a student must be:
+Students must meet all of the criteria below:

 - an Australian citizen; or

 - hold a permanent humanitarian visa and usually reside in Australia; or

 You have a FEE-HELP balance of more than $0 and it is sufficient to cover the amount you wish to access.